IHE/ITI.PCF/input/pagecontent/volume-1.md

 The actors in this profile are described in more detail in the sections below.

-#### XX.1.1.1 Consent Capture <a name="consentcapture"> </a>
+#### XX.1.1.1 Consent Capture

+<a name="consentcapture"> </a>

 The **Consent Capture** actor is responsible for the capturing of consent from the Patient given policies available.
 This actor is responsible for assuring that the Patient fully understood the terms of the Consent, and also assures that the Consent terms agreed to are acceptable to the organization responsible and the abilities of the **Consent Decider** and **Consent Enforcer** Actors.

-The **Consent Capture** may utalize other resources to interact with the Patient, and to capture the evidence of the Consent ceremony.
-The interaction with the Patient can be a very complex system that utalizes applications, web user interface, and forms; but may also be a paper process that results in ink signatures on paperwork.
+The **Consent Capture** may utilize other resources to interact with the Patient, and to capture the evidence of the Consent ceremony.
+The interaction with the Patient can be a very complex system that utilizes applications, web user interface, and forms; but may also be a paper process that results in ink signatures on paperwork.
 The workflow leading up to the **Consent Capture** may also use FHIR Resources such as a FHIR Questionnaire or a DocumentReference / Binary.
-Where a DocumentReference and Binary are used to capture the Consent ceremony, the preservation should utalize the [MHD](https://profiles.ihe.net/ITI/MHD) implementation guide.
+Where a DocumentReference and Binary are used to capture the Consent ceremony, the preservation should utilize the [MHD](https://profiles.ihe.net/ITI/MHD) implementation guide.

 FHIR Capability Statement for [Consent Capture](CapabilityStatement-IHE.PCF.capture.html)

-#### XX.1.1.2 Consent Registry <a name="consentregistry"> </a>
+#### XX.1.1.2 Consent Registry

+<a name="consentregistry"> </a>

 The **Consent Registry** actor holds Consent resources.
 This includes active, inactive, and expired Consents.
 The **Consent Registry** does not have special understanding of the Consent other than as a FHIR `Consent` Resource.
 It thus is not responsible for assuring that the Consent terms are acceptable or enforceable, this is the responsibility of the **Consent Capture** Actor.

 FHIR Capability Statement for [Consent Registry](CapabilityStatement-IHE.PCF.registry.html)

-#### XX.1.1.3 Consent Authorized <a name="consentclient"> </a>
+#### XX.1.1.3 Consent Authorized

+<a name="consentclient"> </a>

 The **Consent Authorized** actor is a client that makes use of the **Consent Decider** actor to get authorization token to use with various FHIR REST and Operation requests made to a Resource Server by way of the **Consent Enforcer** actor.

-TODO: The expectation is that the interaction is indistinguisable from an IUA or SMART interaction from the perspective of the Consent Authorization Client.
+TODO: The expectation is that the interaction is indistinguishable from an IUA or SMART interaction from the perspective of the Consent Authorization Client.

-#### XX.1.1.4 Consent Decider <a name="consentdecider"> </a>
+#### XX.1.1.4 Consent Decider

+<a name="consentdecider"> </a>

 The **Consent Decider** actor makes authorization decisions based on a given access requested context (e.g. oAuth, query/operation parameters), organizational policies, and current active `Consent` resources.
-The **Consent Decider** is often implemented utalizing other authorization services, taking input from the user identity (e.g. Open-ID-Connect), and application identity and authorization (e.g. IUA).
+The **Consent Decider** is often implemented utilizing other authorization services, taking input from the user identity (e.g. Open-ID-Connect), and application identity and authorization (e.g. IUA).
 These predicate authorizations provide the security context upon which the Privacy `Consent` constraints are applied.
 The result is an authorization token used to request access resources, and is used by the **Consent Enforcer** actor.

 FHIR Capability Statement for [Consent Authorization Server](CapabilityStatement-IHE.PCF.decider.html)

-#### XX.1.1.5 Consent Enforcer <a name="consentenforce"> </a>
+#### XX.1.1.5 Consent Enforcer

+<a name="consentenforce"> </a>

 The **Consent Enforcer** actor enforces consent decisions made by the **Consent Decider** actor.
 This includes deny, permit, and permit with filtering of results.